motekar/simple-ide/readme.txt

 == Changelog ==

+= 2.7 =
+* Compatible with ClassicPress

 = 2.6 =
 * 2022-04-26
 * Plugin acquired by XplodedThemes
 * A brand new and completely revamped version of WPide is coming soon, Stay tuned!

 = 2.5 =